Banker, economic adviser and now youngest French president

 PARIS (AP) — Emmanuel Macron has been a star student, a champion of France’s tech startup movement, an investment banker and economy minister.

 But the man who will become France’s youngest president has never held elected office.
-After a campaign based on promises to revive the country through radical pro-business measures and pro-European policies, the 39-year-old centrist independent defeated far-right rival nationalist Marine Le Pen and her protectionist, anti-immigration party.
+After a campaign based on promises to revive the country through pro-business and pro-European policies, the 39-year-old centrist independent defeated far-right nationalist Marine Le Pen and her protectionist, anti-immigration party.

 In his victory speech, Macron vowed to “rebuild the relationship between Europe and the peoples that make it.”
 He pledged to open a new page for France based on hope and “restored confidence.”